-When adding a pupil's name to the school's admissions register the Local authority will be informed of all relevant information within five days.
+When adding a pupil's name to the school's admissions register the Local authority will be informed of all relevant information within five days, including that of migrant families.
 A copy of the schools Child Protection letter asking for any Safeguarding and Child Protection information is sent to the child's previous educational establishment.